-This book offers an accessible and critical account of how intelligence analysis can improve policing.
-Written by experts in police higher education from across both academic and professional practice, this book equips students with both practical knowledge and a critical understanding as to the use and dangers associated with the use of intelligence.
+This book explains how improvements in intelligence analysis can bene!t policing.
+Written by experts with experience in police higher education and professional practice, this accessible text provides students with both practical knowledge and a critical understanding of the subject.
 The book is divided into three key parts:

 - Part One outlines how the concept of intelligence was initially embraced and implemented by the police and provides a critique of intelligence sources.
 It examines the strategic use of intelligence and its procedural framework.
 It provides a summary of the role of the intelligence analyst, establishing the characteristics of effective practitioners.

 - Part Two describes good practice and explains the practical tools and techniques that effective analysts use in the reduction and investigation of crime.

 - Part Three examines more recent developments in intelligence analysis and looks to the future.
 This includes the move to multi-agency working, the advent of big data and the role of AI and machine learning.